wl-net/dataview/README.md

 WLNet dataview provides a way to collect, interact, and view data.
 Dataview is being developed as a solution to home automation, though other use-cases such as office building management will not be difficult to realize.
 The official website for dataview is located at http://opensource.wl-net.net/projects/dataview

+Should I use Dataview?
+---

+Dataview is currently under development and doens't offer a lot of functionality to users who are not interested in developing on top of it.
+If you are interested in automation, this might be a good platform to build off of.

 Project Status
 ----

-WLNet Dataview is being developed under WLNet's Open Source program and is still in early stages of development.
-Upgrading from public revisions of dataview is not supported at this time.
+WLNet Dataview is being developed under WLNet's Open Source program and is still nearing a stable release.
+Upgrading from public revisions of dataview is not supported, but will work in most cases as long as database migrations are made and performed.

 Requirements
 ----

 * Python 3.4+ with web hosting capabilities (mod_wsgi)
 * django 1.8
+* Postgres database with PostGIS support

 For a list of required third-party libraries, please refer to the Installation page.